 MFA is performed as the redirect user, on behalf of the original login user.
 This means any MFA mechanism that is used (i.e. email, text, Mobile Authenticator, etc.) all are completed by the redirect user.

 Note: When MFA redirect is setup, cloud clients are provided with the redirect user's information and MFA challenges.
 This means the original login user enters the system as the redirect user.

 The general MFA redirection flow is:

-- The original user attempts to login.
+- The original user attempts to login with their username.

 In a typical use case: